MaximilianAzendorf/wassign/doc/src/Concept.md

 *It is very important to note* that throughout this section, preferences are "mirrored", meaning a lower preference given by a chooser to a choice means that the chooser "likes" the choice more.
 This is because

- - We are minimizing our solution score and this naturally lends to lower preferences being better, and therefore
+ - The forumla used to score solutions does not work the other way around, and therefore
  - the program also handles preferences this way (they are converted after the input is read).

 So, for example, if a chooser has the preferences